seedcase-project/seedcase-website/community/contribute/team/events/2022-10-in-person/index.md

     -   As blog posts?
 So we can eventually combine them into formal teaching material or some other documentation later?
     -   Other forms of dissemination?
+    -   Improving each other with structured peer feedback sessions?
+        (like I do with instructor peers)?
 -   How to involve community (internal to SDCA as well as external)
     -   Needs to be a recurring topic
     -   How to actively and frequently do it?
 E.g. invite people to